ethereum-oasis-op/baseline/docs/bri/overview-of-reference-implementations.md

 ### **BRI-2**

 Baseline Reference Implementation#2 ([BRI-2](bri-2.md)) is the second "baseline reference implementation".
-The purpose of this project is to show a baseline stack using different services compared to BRI-1, but this stack must still comply with the baseline specificiations, therefore allowing interoperability with other baseline stacks. `bri-2` introduces the `commit-mgr` service to `baseline`.
+The purpose of this project is to show a baseline stack using different services compared to BRI-1, but this stack must still comply with the baseline specifications, therefore allowing interoperability with other baseline stacks. `bri-2` introduces the `commit-mgr` service to `baseline`.
 The `commit-mgr` acts as an extension to a web3 provider, which allows a variety of Ethereum clients to become "baseline compatible".

-### **Radish34**

-Strictly speaking, Radish34, the first demo code that started the Baseline Protocol project in 2019, is not a reference implementation.
-It is a complete stack written as a proof of concept for a specific story around the use case of purchase orders and discount agreements.
-This work does not separate the implementation from a set of core, abstract interfaces.
-But it did allow the open source community to begin the abstraction and generalization process that resulted in the Baseline Protocol v0.1 (and subsequent) versions.

-Radish34 might be called BRI-0, but for historical purposes, and so as not to confuse people who have "grown up" with Radish34 on their baseline journey, we keep the name.
+In addition, the following, independent projects are engaged in implementations of the Baseline Protocol.

+**Baseledger**

+Baseledger is a separate open source project developing a public Layer-2 implementation of Baseline-enabled processes.
+Details on the project can be found on its [website](https://baseledger.net/).

+**PRVD OASIS Open Project**

+PRVD is a separate OASIS Open Project enhancing the BRI-1 reference implementation.
+You can find out more at the [website](https://prvd-oasis.org/) and the [GitHub organization](https://github.com/prvd-oasis).

+Working on a Baseline implementation?
+Feel free to let us know.